Frequently Asked Questions

 I can’t afford to pay for costs: Will your law firm pay them?

 Costs are separate from attorneys' fees.
 When we accept your case, we agree to advance all costs necessary to bring your case to a successful conclusion.
 This includes minor items like copying expenses, medical records, deposition expenses and filing fees.
 In a larger, more complex case, it may also include expenses for experts such as a doctor, engineer, vocational rehabilitation specialist, or economist.
 Our law firm uses some of the most experienced experts to help give our clients the best chance at a successful resolution of their case.
 These experts are not inexpensive, so we will always discuss costs with our client before hiring experts and/or incurring any major expenses on their behalf.

 Do I have a case?

 This depends on the facts of your case, the witnesses and the injuries you sustained.
-If you would like us to evaluate your case, call us or click on the "case evaluations" button above.
+If you would like us to evaluate your case, call us or click here.
 We are available to review your case online or by telephone.

 How much is my personal injury case worth?

 If you have been injured due to the negligence of another, under the law you may be entitled to compensation for past and future out of pocket damages, including medical expenses, wage loss, and loss of earning capacity.
 In addition, you are entitled to reasonable and fair compensation for what the law calls “general damages.”
 General damages include such things as pain and suffering, disability, disfigurement, and loss of enjoyment of life.

 Assigning a dollar figure to general damages is not an exact science.
 Factors to be considered are the nature and the extent of the injury, the degree of pain and/or emotional suffering, the degree of disability, and the length of time and extent to which the injury will affect your life.

 Our attorneys are experienced at evaluating cases and determining what they are worth.
 To have your case evaluated by one of our attorneys, call us or click on the “case evaluations” button above.